blinklet/learning/data-science/Azure-python-big-database.md

 ### Filtering database results in Python

 Filter database results using the SQLAlchemy ORM's *where()* method.
-For example, to filter the result so we only see employees from Canada, create the following statement:
+For example, to filter the result so we only see items from Canada, create the following statement:

 ```python
 statement = (